Zuehlke/software-engineering-corner/drafts/homemade-signals.md

 It doesn't notify anyone reading the value yet.
 But we can pass its reference around and always get the up-to-date value whenever we read it.
-This is so far only useful for primitive values since JavaScript passes them by value.
+That is so far only useful for primitive values since JavaScript otherwise passes them by value.

 ```js
 const counter = signal(0);